 - boost up medicines that give strength to the brain for fast-growing & act as per the age.

 Special and advanced therapies improve the child’s different body movements.
 It will also work on oral motor functioning by strengthening facial, throat and neck muscles to coordinate breathing, talking, chewing, swallowing and digestion.

-Special herbal (Natural) Medicines to work on Brain and making it powerful enough to give a better growth and future.
+Special herbal (Natural) Medicines to work on Brain and making it powerful enough to give better growth and future.

 The treatment lasts for 30 days in a hospital under the team of expert doctors.
 The prognosis with this treatment is 75%.

-Treating Cerebral Palsy at Jivagram:
+Treatment at Jivagram:

 Jivagram is a self-sustaining, close-knit unit where Health, Happiness and Peace coexist.
 Jivagram, situated in Faridabad, Delhi NCR Region provides best cerebral palsy Ayurveda treatment in India.
 Following the legacy of years, the team of expert doctors and clinicians provides best facilities and services to their patients during the tenure of their treatment.